Bark Psychosis: The Blue period — mutation, disintegration and split (mid-1994)

 Although Bark Psychosis never formally split up, Simnett's departure effectively ended the band, as Sutton had by now lost interest in experimental rock and become a full-scale convert to drum and bass music.
 In a 2001 interview, Sutton recalled, "By the end it was just me with Mark drumming and a nice pool of different people to draw upon.
 The last couple of tours we did in '94 I just loved.
 But by that point I knew I wanted to try something else."
-Later in the summer, Sutton reunited with Daniel Gish to record some new tracks in an ambient and drum and bass style, which they performed at the 1994 Phoenix Festival at Stratford-upon-Avon).
+Later in the summer, Sutton reunited with Daniel Gish to record some new tracks in an ambient and drum and bass style, which they performed at the 1994 Phoenix Festival in Stratford-upon-Avon.
 Although the duo's performance was billed under the Bark Psychosis name (and was technically the band's last appearance for ten years), it was in effect the debut of a brand new project which was only tenuously related to Bark Psychosis music.

-Later, In 1997, 3rd Stone released a second Bark Psychosis compilation album called Game Over, which combined early tracks (as previously released on Independency) with the Blue single and several tracks from Hex (including the studio outtake "Murder City").
-It also contained a rare cover of the Wire song "Three Girl Rhumba" (from the Wire tribute album Whore).
+Later, In 1997, 3rd Stone released a second Bark Psychosis compilation album called Game Over, which combined early tracks (as previously released on Independency) with the Blue single and several tracks from Hex including the studio outtake "Murder City".
+It also contained a rare cover of the Wire song "Three Girl Rhumba" from the Wire tribute album Whore.
 Game Over was not endorsed by the band.

 Post-split – Boymerang, .O.rang, and Sutton as producer (1994–2003)

 Following their Phoenix Festival performance, Sutton and Gish renamed their new drum and bass project Boymerang.
 The new tracks premiered at Phoenix were released as part of an EP (the first release by The Leaf Label), following which Gish left the project.
-Following his departure from Boymerang, Daniel Gish disappeared into the world of dance music to work in various mysteriously named subgenres referred to as "dark garage", "dreamhouse", and "night music": his current whereabouts are unknown.
+Following his departure from Boymerang, Daniel Gish disappeared into the world of dance music to work in various mysteriously named subgenres referred to as "dark garage", "dreamhouse", and "night music".
 Now featuring Sutton alone, Boymerang released several more EPs and an album (1997's Balance Of The Force).
 A few musicians from the Bark Psychosis world — most notably trumpeter Del Crabtree — contributed to some tracks.

 Sutton also became a significant collaborator to .O.rang, the experimental band formed by former Talk Talk members Lee Harris and Paul Webb.
 He contributed instrumentation and programming to the Herd of Instinct and Fields And Waves albums as well as the Spoor EP; and remixed the track P53 for single release.

 In parallel to (and subsequent to) his activities with Boymerang and .O.rang, Graham Sutton made a name for himself as a record producer.
 He has produced albums by Jarvis Cocker, Delays, Snowpony, The Veils, Coldharbourstores, British Sea Power, Pellumair and Anjali Bhatia (ex-Voodoo Queens), plus early recordings by The $urplu$ (a band featuring David Callahan of Moonshake and The Wolfhounds).
 He has also produced single mixes and remixes for acts including Metallica, Goldie, Brakes, Mansun, Stephen Simmonds, Mandalay, Ed Rush, Collapsed Lung, Ultramarine and Wagon Christ.